Our started trained family companion Labrador puppies will make an excellent addition to your home. Husband and wife owners and

 AKC registered bloodlines from breeders in the Midwest.
 Our goal is to meet our customers’ needs and provide the

 highest quality of training for each individual puppy.
 The cost of a family companion Lab is $6000.00 plus sales tax.

 The parents of our companion puppies are OFA certified for hips.

 Your new pup will be current on the following: Rabies, Distemper combo (including Leptospirosis), Lyme, Bordetella, Heartworm preventative, and flea/tick protection.
 Our companion

 dog training covers behavior and social skills with people and other dogs, crate training, and obedience.
 The obedience training covers all commands on and

-off-leash, as well as an introduction to basic agility training, which builds self-confidence.
+off-leash.
 Training starts when our labs are 8 weeks old.

 will be ready to interface with their new owners.
 Listed below are the commands that we cover.

 - HEEL - walking nicely with loose lead on left side of handler